-Responses follow each Commitment listed in the Sustaining Agreement, see the full document in the Appendix.
+Responses follow each Commitment listed in the Sustaining Agreement.

 Commitments of the University

 The Board of Trustees of the University accepts the responsibility to maintain and promote the commitment of the University to the Jesuit tradition.

 (i) In carrying out such responsibility, the University's Board of Trustees shall establish a permanent Jesuit Mission and Identity Committee which shall, among its other responsibilities, conduct a tri-annual review of the University's fulfillment of, and dedication to, the Jesuit tradition.